openframeworks/ofBook/11_sound/chapter.md

 ### Waveforms

 Your synthesizer's waveform will define the oscillator's "timbre".
 The closer the waveform is to a sine wave, the more "pure" the resulting tone will be.
-A waveform can be made of just about anything, and there are entire [genres of synthesis](http://en.wikipedia.org/wiki/Category:Sound_synthesis_types) that revolve around techniques for generating and manipulating waveforms.
+A waveform can be made of just about anything, and many [genres of synthesis](http://en.wikipedia.org/wiki/Category:Sound_synthesis_types) revolve around techniques for generating and manipulating waveforms.

 A common technique for implementing a waveform is to create a *Lookup Table* containing the full waveform at a certain resolution.
 A *phase* index is used to scan through the table, and the speed that the phase index is incremented determines the pitch of the oscillator.